 For seaweed packaging purposes, the industry uses macroalgae, unlike microalgae, which is used by the food industry.
 Seaweed packaging companies work with seaweed farmers/growers at their chosen site and closely look into the process/infrastructure of seaweed farming.
 Once the seaweed grows to the desired length, it is harvested and taken to the company’s manufacturing site for seaweed packaging production.

-Seaweed used by bio-plastic companies is grown in marine oceans and serves numerous climate restorative purposes like carbon-sequestering, minimizing ocean acidification, ensuring improved marine health/home, and maintaining ocean temperatures/PH.
-This is possible given that small to medium-level seaweed aquaculture farming is carried out more than industrial farming.
+Seaweed used by bioplastic companies is grown in marine environments.
+It serves numerous climate restorative purposes, such as carbon sequestering, minimizing ocean acidification, ensuring improved marine health/home, and maintaining ocean temperatures/PH.
+This is possible given that small—to medium-level seaweed aquaculture farming is carried out more than industrial farming.
 Industrial seaweed farming could lead to a lack of oxygen for coral reefs and a misbalance of ocean nutrients/minerals and its intricate ecosystem.

 Figure 1: Seaweed farming footprint